-Monitor the riparian zone along Spring Run 3 and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the re-emergence of non-native vegetation and to monitor the status of native plants and erosion control berms.
+Monitor the riparian zone along Spring Run 3, Spring Run 2, and the western shoreline of Landa Lake twice/ year, once in late spring/ early summer (April-June) and once in the fall (October) to assess for the re-emergence of non-native vegetation and to monitor the status of native plants and erosion control berms.

-Mechanically remove any observed re-emergent, non-native invasive plant species within the riparian zone along Spring Run 3 and along the western shoreline, as needed.
+Mechanically remove and/ or re-treat with approved herbicide any observed re-emergent, nonnative invasive plants within the riparian zone along Spring Run 3 and along the western shoreline, as needed.

-Plant supplemental native plants, as needed to increase density of riparian buffer area.
-Native plants will be selected based on root structure, light requirements, drought tolerance, growth habits and deer-resistance.
-Candidate native plant species may include, but will not be limited, to those in Table 4.
-Re-construct erosion control berms as-needed.
+Plant supplemental native vegetation, as needed, to increase density of riparian buffer area.
+Native vegetation will be selected based on root structure, light requirements, drought tolerance, growth habits and deer-resistance.
+Candidate native plant species may include\ those in Table 4.
+Erosion control berms may be re-constructed, as needed.

-Monitor the stability and condition of existing sediment capture berms located along the Western Shoreline of Landa Lake.
+Monitor the stability and condition of existing sediment capture berms located along the western shoreline of Landa Lake.
 Repair and replace failing berms and install new berms as needed to help capture sediment prior to reduce sedimentation in Landa Lake.